 This bursary was originally established by the Saskatchewan Nurses Foundation in 1987 to recognize the vision of both Hester Kernen and Louise Miner in urging donations to be made to the Saskatchewan Nurses Foundation in lieu of gifts for their respective retirements in 1980.
 Hester Kernen was the Dean of the College of Nursing, University of Saskatchewan.
 Louise Miner was the Director of Public Health Nursing for Saskatchewan.
 Ms Miner received the Jeanne Mance award, the highest recognition of nursing achievement that the Canadian Nurses Assocaiton (CNA) offers,in 1994.
 Both women were granted SRNA life memberships in 1982.
 This bursary is awarded to a registered nurse who is enrolled in a masters or PhD program with a focus in public health or a related public health field.
 The recipient must be a member of SNF.

 Regina Grey Nuns Hospital Nurses Alumnae Bursary

-This bursary was initially established by a grant from the Regina Grey Nuns Hospital Nurses Alumae and continues to be supported by donations from Alumnae and others.
-It is awarded to a registered nurse enrolled in a recognized nursing degree program.
-Preference is given to a graduate of the Regina Grey Nuns Hospital School of Nursing.
+This bursary was initially established by a grant from the Regina Grey Nuns Hospital Nurses Alumnae and continues to be supported by donations from Alumnae and others.
+It is awarded to a registered nurse enrolled in a recognized Masters program, clinical course of more than 5 days, professional development conference or workshop or initial CNA Certification exam.
+Preference will be given to an R.N. with a family connection to a graduate of the Regina Grey Nuns Hospital School of Nursing.